-The other duplication is the similar implementations of the request_review and approve methods on Post.
-Both methods delegate to the implementation of the same method on the value in the state field of Option, and set the new value of the state field to the result.
-If we had a lot of methods on Post that followed this pattern, we might consider defining a macro to eliminate the repetition (see Appendix E on macros).
+Other duplication includes the similar implementations of the request_review and approve methods on Post.
+Both methods delegate to the implementation of the same method on the value in the state field of Option and set the new value of the state field to the result.
+If we had a lot of methods on Post that followed this pattern, we might consider defining a macro to eliminate the repetition (see Appendix D, Macros).

+prod: confirm xref

-By implementing this pattern exactly as it’s defined for object-oriented languages, we’re not taking full advantage of Rust’s strengths as much as we could.
-Let’s take a look at some changes we can make to this code that can make invalid states and transitions into compile time errors.
+By implementing the state pattern exactly as it’s defined for object-oriented languages, we’re not taking full advantage of Rust’s strengths as much as we could.
+Let’s look at some changes we can make to the blog crate that can make invalid states and transitions into compile time errors.

 Encoding States and Behavior as Types

-We’re going to show how to rethink the state pattern to get a different set of tradeoffs.
-Rather than encapsulating the states and transitions completely so that outside code has no knowledge of them, we’re going to encode the states into different types.
-Like this, Rust’s type checking system will make attempts to use draft posts where only published posts are allowed into a compiler error.
+We’ll show you how to rethink the state pattern to get a different set of trade-offs.
+Rather than encapsulating the states and transitions completely so outside code has no knowledge of them, we’ll encode the states into different types.
+Consequently, Rust’s type checking system will prevent attempts to use draft posts where only published posts are allowed by issuing a compiler error.

-Let’s consider the first part of main from Listing 17-11:
+Let’s consider the first part of main in Listing 17-11:

-Filename: src/main.rs
+src/main.rs

 fn main() {